luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

             - Include animal/group name
             - Include basic information (species, priority if applicable)
             - Template: "Hi, I'm interested in fostering [Animal/Group Name].
 [Optional: Add any relevant information about my experience or availability]."
-        - Auto-tag the animal/group in the message (using tagging from M 5.10)
+        - Auto-tag the animal/group in the message (using tagging from Update Database Schema for Foster Tagging and related milestones)
         - Allow foster to edit message before sending
         - Send message to coordinators (visible in coordinator group chat and foster's conversation)